johnnovak/gridmonger-site/source/moving-around.rst

 Gridmonger is a `modal editor
 <https://en.wikipedia.org/wiki/Mode_(user_interface)>`_, meaning that one
 keystroke often performs different actions in different *modes* of the program.
-There is no great mystery in this, just think of how the state of your :kbd:`NumLock` key affects how the numeric keypad functions.
+There is no great mystery in this --- just think of how the state of the :kbd:`NumLock` key affects how your numeric keypad functions.
 Modes work in a very similar fashion.

 There are *four navigation modes*, and as you'll see, these different modes